Woolworth Building under construction. Image via Library of Congress

 The Engine Room and Pump Room Engine Room of the Woolworth Building.
 Image via MCNY

 The original Woolworth Building was intended to be self-sufficient–with boiler room and engine room that once powered and lighted the building.

 Electrical Switchboard of The Woolworth Building.
 Image via MCNY

 Woolworth Building Boiler Room Under Construction

-Our exclusive tour of the Woolworth Building lobby and lower levels will be led Lisa Renz, a preservationist working directly on landmarked skyscraper and Roy Suskin of The Witkoff Group who manages the building.
-In addition to a guided visit through the spectacular lobby, we will also visit the cellar level where the bank vault is located and where the former entrances to the subway are.
+Our exclusive tour of the Woolworth Building lobby and lower levels will be led by Helen Post Curry, great grand daughter of the architect Cass Gilbert.
+In addition to a guided visit through the spectacular lobby, we will also visit the cellar level where the bank vault is located and the mezzanine level.